 4. Purchase good quality oils.
-It is important that they be labeled “cold-pressed" so they are not exposed to high heat and chemical alteration.
+It is important that they are labelled “cold-pressed" so they are not exposed to high heat and chemical alteration.
 These oils should be kept in tinted, glass bottles with a tight lid, refrigerated and not used for high heat frying.
-Additionally, olive oil should be labeled “extra-virgin” or “first-pressing.”
-Coconut oil should be labeled both “organic” and “virgin.”
+Additionally, olive oil should be labelled “extra-virgin” or “first-pressing.”
+Coconut oil should be labelled both “organic” and “virgin.”

 For more on essential fats and the roles they play see 'What makes Omega 3 essential?' and '5 Ways Omega 3 can positively influence your child’s development'